What Is the Cheapest Way To Buy Gold (Without Getting Bamboozled)?

 PAMP Suisse gold bars are among the most trusted brands of bullion.

 You will virtually never be able to buy gold at its spot price.
-Premiums represent the cost of refining, fabricating, and transporting the gold, as well as the dealer's profit margin.
+Higher premiums represent the cost of refining, fabricating, and transporting the gold, as well as the dealer's profit margin.
 This is partly why gold jewelry and gold artwork are so much more expensive than bullion.

 It's helpful to use the premium as a gauge for how cheap or expensive a gold product is.
 In the industry, we often call this the premium over spot, where "spot" refers to the spot price of gold at any given time.